DFE-Digital/bat-design-history/app/posts/claim-general-mentor-training-funding/2022-06-26-general-mentor-training-grant-guidance-and-claim-form.md

 To support providers and schools in meeting the new requirements the DfE is making grant funding available.

 For schools the funding is to help cover the cost of classroom cover while mentors train.
-In the 2024 to 2025 school year, general mentors will need to complete 20&nbsp;hours of initial mentor training.
+In the 2024/25 academic year, general mentors will need to complete 20&nbsp;hours of initial mentor training.
 In subsequent years general mentors who have completed the 20&nbsp;hours will need 6&nbsp;hours of training.

 [See full details of the ITT reform funding.](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1077177/Initial_Teacher_Training__ITT__Reform_Funding_Guidance_160522.pdf)